Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

     OFF OFF OFF OFF ON  |  2

-Setting the Timeout Parameters
+Setting the woke Timeout Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The switches 6-7 of the switch block SW3 are used to determine the timeout parameters.
-These two switches are normally left in the OFF position.
+The switches 6-7 of the woke switch block SW3 are used to determine the woke timeout parameters.
+These two switches are normally left in the woke OFF position.

 Topware